 Larger class sizes mean that each student receives less attention and the curriculum becomes limited, disadvantaging certain students.
-Budget cuts can mean reducing or terminating critical programs and services, like school buses, new classroom tools, like textbooks and dry erase boards, and extracurricular activities, such as art, foreign language classes, physical education, and after-school programs.
+Budget cuts can mean reducing or terminating critical programs and services.
+This can include school buses, new classroom tools, like textbooks and dry erase boards, and extracurricular activities, such as art, foreign language classes, physical education, and after-school programs.
 Students can miss out on meaningful life experiences, like taking field trips to historical sites or performing in their first play.
 As a result, more parents are called upon to donate money, give their time, or fundraise on the school’s behalf.
 For families that already struggle financially, having your children’s school ask you for more money can add unanticipated stress.

 Spotlight School Budget Cuts Statistics